 Estuaries are recognised as particularly sensitive and dynamic ecosystems, and therefore require above-average care in the planning and control of activities related to their use and management.
 For this reason, the National Environmental Management: Integrated Coastal Management Act (No. 24 of 2008) (ICM Act), via the prescriptions of the National Estuarine Management Protocol (the Protocol), requires Estuarine Management Plans (EMPs) to be prepared for estuaries in order to create informed platforms for efficient and coordinated estuarine management.
-The Protocol, promulgated in May 2013, sets out the minimum requirements for individual EMPs.
+The Protocol, promulgated in May 2013 and amended in 2021, sets out the minimum requirements for individual EMPs.

-In 2013/2014, a review was conducted by the National Department of Environmental Affairs: Oceans and Coasts (DEA, 2014) on existing EMPs to ensure, inter alia, the alignment of these plans with the Protocol.
-This revision of the Uilkraals River EMP, including the Situation Assessment Report (SAR) and the Management Plan itself, is in response to the comments received during the DEA review process only, to ensure compliance with the minimum requirements for EMPs as per the Protocol.
+In 2014, a review was conducted by the National Department of Environmental Affairs: Oceans and Coasts (DEA, 2014) on existing EMPs which were products of the C.A.P.E.
+Estuaries Management Programme, to ensure, inter alia, the alignment of these plans with the Protocol.

+The revision of the Uilkraals River Estuary EMP, including the Situation Assessment Report (SAR) and the Management Plan itself, was in response to the comments received during the DEA review process to ensure compliance with the minimum requirements for EMPs as per the Protocol.

 In summary, this entailed: